tristanleafs/hw-ruby-intro/README.md

 ------------------------------------------------------------------------------------------------------------

-Make a homework directory: `mkdir homework`
+Clone your GitHub repo into a homework directory by running: `git clone https://github.com/UCCS-CS3300/YOURUCCSUSERNAME_GOES_HERE.git homework`

+If you have done this correctly you should now see a `homework` directory under `/root/environment/homework/`.

-Go to your` homework `directory (if not there already), then clone the skeleton code at [https://github.com/UCCSCS3300/hw-ruby-intro](https://github.com/UCCSCS3300/hw-ruby-intro)  to your Cloud9 docker container.
+Go to your `homework` directory (if not there already), then clone the skeleton code at [https://github.com/UCCSCS3300/hw-ruby-intro](https://github.com/UCCSCS3300/hw-ruby-intro)  to your Cloud9 docker container.
 To do this, type:

 ```
 git clone https://github.com/UCCSCS3300/hw-ruby-intro.git